 There are several reasons why chargebacks typically occur, including:

 • Errors on Processing or orders

-When a cardholder disputes a transactions on their statement, they will usually ask for a copy of their transaction receipt.
+When a cardholder disputes a transaction on their statement, they will usually ask for a copy of their transaction receipt.
 You should provide the receipt together with any supporting information to your merchant bank as soon as possible to avoid loss.

 Train Your Team

-A common problem for high street retailers looking to move into online shopping is lack of staff awareness and training.
+A common problem for high street retailers looking to move into online shopping is the lack of staff awareness and training.
 Fraudsters may also try to phone through an order to avoid some of the validation processes and without appropriate vigilance problems can occur.